 TITLE IX

-Title IX is a federal law passed in 1972 aimed at preventing gender-based discrimination in educational settings.
+Title IX is a federal law passed in 1972 that prohibits gender-based discrimination in educational settings.
 This law applies to all educational institutions, both public and private, that receive federal funding.
 This includes not just elementary and secondary schools but also colleges and universities like ours.
 Under Title IX, discrimination based on sex goes beyond just classroom inequality; it also encompasses sexual harassment and forms of sexual violence such as rape, assault, and coercion.
 Allen University is committed to upholding the standards set by Title IX to ensure a safe and equitable learning environment for everyone.

 Ensuring Equal Educational Opportunities